krukow/vsts-migrate/README.md

 # Simple usage / Fast-track

-If you don't care too much about the details and just want some thing simple that should work for most cases do this.
-Make sure you've created personal access tokens and set environment variables as specified in the "Prerequisites".
+If you don't care too much about the details and just want some thing simple that should work for most cases, do this.

+0. Make sure you've created personal access tokens and set environment variables as specified in the "Prerequisites".
 1. Make a copy of the `test-cloud.wiql`, say to `my-query.wiql`
 2. Edit the `my-query.wiql` file to change the line "`AND [System.AreaPath] UNDER "Mobile Center\Test Cloud"`" to specify the beacon area-path you want to migrate to the msmobilecenter  instance.
 You should *not* select just "Mobile Center" and you should *only* select an area path you fully are responsible for migrating.
 3. Edit the `mappings.json` file, specifically the `System.AreaPath` property.
 This is where you specify how to map area-paths from mseng into desired area-paths in msmobilecenter.
-Remember to escape back-slash with "\\".
+Remember to escape back-slash with "\\\\".
 Make sure you specify a mapping for *all* the possible area paths you might encounter for your work items in mseng.
 Note IterationPaths are not preserved.

-Now you're ready for a dry-run.
+Now you're ready for a dump:

 4. Run `./vsts-migrate dump-from-mseng my-query.wiql mappings.json mseng-dump.json`
 5. Sanity check the pretty printed output and the output in `mseng-dump.json`

-If you're happy and ready to pull the triger and import to msmobilecenter.
-Make sure the msmobilecenter project you want to import to is set up - let's call it "Project" below:
+If you're happy and ready to pull the triger and import to msmobilecenter, follow the next steps.

+First, make sure the msmobilecenter project you want to import to exists in msmobilcenter and is configured (ask your lead/manager if you're in doubt).
+Let's call it "Project" below (this would be e.g. "Test", "Build", ... depending on what you're migrating)

 6. `./vsts-migrate copy-to-msmobilecenter mseng-dump.json <Project> msmobilecenter-created.json`